13twelve/legacypicturefill/README.md

 If you find a bug in legacypicturefill, please add it to [the issue tracker](https://github.com/13twelve/legacypicturefill/issues) or fork it, fix it and submit a pull request for it (👍).

+Tabs are 2 spaces, functions are commented, variables are camel case and its preferred that its easier to read than outright filesize being the smallest possible.

 ## Support

 I've tested this in a variety of browsers: